The beauty industry has a pretty ugly problem.

 In the meantime, look for brands creating products that align with Pact’s resource guides, like refillable packaging and high PCR content.
 Bonus points if they use Pact’s collection programs for hard-to-recycle material.

 • No way, but it’s a start.
-Pact’s collection programd are one tool in the toolbox but on their own will not change our industry’s packaging problem.
-Just because Pact can collect and recycle these materials doesn’t mean we should continue to design this way.
-Our goal is to move away from specialty programs like Pact and encourage the development of packaging that can be recycled curbside or can be reused.
-That’s why we use the data from our collection programs to inform our members of the findings — we can use the data to report what’s working, what’s not and how we can design better from the start.
+Pact’s collection programs are one tool in the toolbox but on their own will not change our industry’s packaging problem.
+Just because Pact can collect and properly recycle/process these materials doesn’t mean we should continue to design this way.
+Our goal is to move away from specialty programs like Pact and encourage the development of packaging that can be recycled curbside or reused.
+That’s why we use the data from our collection programs to inform our members of the findings — we can use the data to report what’s working, what’s not, and how we can design better from the start.

 Tiny packaging presents a big problem.